-When you see something like =3D, what you’re seeing is a single character in what’s called “quoted-printable” encoding. “=3D” is, in fact, an equal sign. =0D is a Carriage Return (CR), =0A is a Line Feed (LF), and =0D=0A is a CRLF combination.
-CR, LF and CRLF are all used to indicate the end of a line of text in plain text emails.
-In fact any character can be represented as a three charter “=” sequence in quoted-printable. “=41=73=6B=20=4C=65=6F=21” for example is “Ask Leo!” in full quoted-printable encoding.
+“=3D” is, in fact, an equal sign. =0D is a Carriage Return (CR), =0A is a Line Feed (LF), and =0D=0A is a CRLF combination.
+CR, LF, and CRLF are all used to indicate the end of a line of text in plain text emails.
+In fact, any character can be represented as a three character “=” sequence in quoted-printable. “=41=73=6B=20=4C=65=6F=21”, for example, is “Ask Leo!” in full quoted-printable encoding.

 Quoted-printable is one of several encodings used to get around the fact that not all mail software (and in the past, not all network transports) can handle what are called “non-printable” characters, or certain types of non-alphanumeric characters.

 CR and LF, for example, don’t cause anything to be displayed; they just “mean something”: the end of a line.
 That’s why they’re called “non-printable”.

 Non-printable characters in email messages can confuse some email software, particularly older, legacy systems.
 The work-around is to represent them in a way that doesn’t confuse the old mailers.

 How mail programs identify quoted-printable